FPL injury round-up and latest team news for GW1

 Phil Foden, Man City (£8.0m)

-Absent against Palermo on 9 August with a knock, looking after his problematic ankle, should be involved against Wolves, but might not start.
+Absent against Palermo on 9 August with a knock, looking after his problematic ankle, should be involved against Wolves after returning to training, but might not start.

 Andre Onana, Man United (£5.0m)